groupe-sii/devoxx-2015-game-back-ext/README.md

 ## Ask access

 Before you can push your changes, you need to ask for write access to the repository.
-Please contact Aurélien Baudet on the SII stand.
+First, you need to create a Github account.
+Then, you can contact Aurélien Baudet on the SII stand to send you an invitation.

 ## Pull and push